Bombing of Helsinki in World War II: Winter War

+They also dropped leaflets with the inscription:

+You know we have bread - don't starve.
+Soviet Russia will not harm the Finnish people.
+Their disaster is due to the wrong leadership.
+Mannerheim and Cajander must go.
+After this peace will come!

+By the afternoon, eight Soviet Ilyushin DB-3 long-range bombers of the Black Sea Fleet air arm bombed Helsinki after returning back from Russarö on a futile naval attack mission.
+The bombers dropped their payload of 600 bombs on Helsinki with the intent of offloading them before returning to their airbase at Kronstadt.
+The first two air raids resulted in the deaths of approximately 100 Finnish civilians.
+When the alarms sounded in the afternoon for the second air raid, people did not rush to shelters.
+One girl finished a game of tennis and dressed leisurely, and others stared at the sky.

+The bombs fell in two groups: around the Technical High School leaving one five-story wing blazing; and behind the Parliament house and close to the main city bus station.
+Finnish authorities later announced that the second air raid in the afternoon resulted in 61 deaths and 120 wounded; the heaviest casualties from any one air raid in the war.

+The following morning on 1 December, another wave of Soviet bombers were sent to bomb Helsinki.
+Despite dropping their payload over Helsinki, the unescorted bombers were intercepted by the Finnish air force.

 Helsinki was bombed a total of eight times during the Winter War.
 Some 350 bombs fell on the city, resulting in the deaths of 97 people and the wounding of 260.
 In all, 55 buildings were destroyed.

 The Soviet bombings led to harsh reactions abroad.
 US President Roosevelt asked the Soviets not to bomb Finnish cities.
-Molotov replied to Roosevelt, "Soviet aircraft have not been bombing cities, but airfields, you can't see that from 8,000 kilometers away in America".
+Soviet Foreign Minister Molotov replied to Roosevelt, "Soviet aircraft have not been bombing cities, but airfields, you can't see that from 8,000 kilometers away in America".

 Continuation War

 Helsinki fared somewhat better during the Continuation War since Soviet bombers focused mainly on German forces in the Baltic states.
 Helsinki was bombed 39 times during the Continuation War.
 245 people were killed and 646 wounded, mostly in the three large raids in 1944.

 8 November 1942 bombing

 During the daytime on 8 November 1942, a lone Petlyakov Pe-2 was on a reconnaissance mission over Helsinki.
 The plane dropped only a single aerial bomb at the intersection between the streets of Yrjönkatu and Roobertinkatu.
 There were 51 killed and 120 were injured near a movie theatre, where the film The Three Musketeers was playing at the time.
 Therefore, the victims were mainly children and youth.